arielsalminen/vue-design-system/README.md

 ## Roadmap

+- [ ] Create a tutorial why and what you can do with the tool.
+- [ ] Implement more best practices
 - [ ] Create custom template for Styleguidist.
 - [ ] Better error handling and console logging.
 - [ ] Cleanup dependencies.